 - Difficulty level – 3 out of 5

-It was a nice walking day a bit tougher and longer than Day 1 with many places on the way to stop for lunch or coffee.
-Most of the route goes through the forest and fields sometimes next to the road with very few cars.
+It was a nice walking day a bit tougher and longer than the previous day.
+You’ll find many places to stop for lunch or coffee along the route.
+Most of the Camino goes through the forest and fields sometimes next to the road with very few cars.

 Highlights